-a) Determination that behavior was a manifestation of the child's disability not already conducted one) and develop and implement a behavioral intervention plan (BIP).
+If the Section 504 team determines that the conduct was a manifestation of the child's disability, the school cannot impose the long-term suspension.
+Instead, the Section 504 team must conduct a Functional Behavioral Assessment (provided the school has not already conducted one) and develop and implement a behavioral intervention plan (BIP).
 If the student already has a BIP, the Section 504 team must review the plan and modify it, as necessary to address the behavior.